taleslimaf/The-Lord-of-The-RNN/README.md

 In this project I used the following books: “The Hobbit”, “The Silmarillion” and “The Lord of The Ring”.
 I can not share this books, so...
 I'm sorry.
 Despite that, I left the checkpoints for anyone to use.

-If you use my checkpoints, please share this github project.
+If you use my checkpoints, please share this GitHub project or the article in Medium ([The Lord of The RNN](https://medium.com/@taleslimaf/the-lord-of-the-rnn-52b937e4af93)).